Skip to content

 Biography

 Danielle is a medical sociologist and is an experienced dementia researcher, specialising in qualitative methodologies and Conversation Analysis.
 Danielle’s research includes exploring family communication when a person has dementia, and interaction between healthcare professional, people living with dementia and their companions.
-She is PI on the CoRD study, exploring how clinicans communicate dementia risk and Brain Health in diverse healthcare settings.
+Danielle is currently leading project which explore how clinicians communicate dementia risk and Brain Health in diverse healthcare settings.
 Danielle is a member of the INTERDEM Dementia Prevention taskforce.
 She is also a member of International Society for Conversation Analysis (ISCA), and sits on the organising committee of the Qualitative Dementia Research Network (DemiQual).

 Danielle plays a leading role in the design, development and delivery of dementia education within the Centre for Applied Dementia Studies and within the wider Faculty of Health Studies at the University, having previously led on both the BSc Dementia Studies and MSc Advanced Dementia Studies programmes.
 She is the current programme lead for the Postgraduate Certificate for Practitioners with Advanced or Extended roles in Dementia.
 She has recently co-produced, with 22 people living with dementia, a new postgraduate dementia education called "Understanding the me in Dementia".
-This is the first module of its kind in existance, created from the very beginning by people with dementia.
-She is a member of the Higher Education Dementia Network (HEDN) and is a Fellow of the Higher Education Academy.
+This is the first module of its kind in existence, created from the very beginning by people with dementia.
+The module has been nominated and shortlisted for prestigious awards including being commended for its ‘outstanding contribution to teaching and learning excellence’ at the University of Bradford’s Outstanding Achievement Awards, 2024; a finalist in the Dementia Care Awards 2024 ‘Living-well with dementia: Co-production and Partnership’ award category; the National INSIGHT: Public Involvement Quality Recognition and Awards 2024 for ‘Leading’, and it was shortlisted for its ‘Outstanding contribution to the Local Community’ at the Times Higher Education awards 2024.
+Danielle is a member of the Higher Education Dementia Network (HEDN) and is a Fellow of the Higher Education Academy.

 Research

 I am a qualitative researcher and conversation analyst, with expertise and a special interest in medical and social care communication involving people living with dementia.
-I am chief investigator on the 'Communicating the risk of dementia' (CoRD) project which explores how dementia risk is communicated to patients in both primary care and secondary care settings.
+I was chief investigator on the 'Communicating the risk of dementia' (CoRD) project which explored how dementia risk is communicated to patients in both primary care and secondary care settings.
 The first output in the British Journal of General Practice, explored the role of GP's in dementia prevention.
 I am a member of the INTERDEM Dementia Prevention Taskforce.
-I am interested in Brain Health and dementia risk research, particularly exploring how risk is communicated in different settings and to different populations.
+I am currently working with Bradford District Care Trust, leading a project which seeks to investigate the current landscape of secondary dementia prevention to identify those optimal commissioning, structures, and processes of integrated Brain Health Services.
+I am interested in Communication, Brain Health and dementia risk research, particularly exploring how risk is communicated in different settings and to different populations.

 I am involved in educational research, primarily exploring the impact of dementia education on allied health professionals preparedness to care for people with dementia.
-I recently led a study which examined the impact of dementia education on paramedic students knowledge, confidence and attitudes towards dementia.
+I recently led two projects working alongside Paramedic Sciences and Radiography, examining the impact of dementia education on paramedic students knowledge, confidence and attitudes towards dementia and Dementia education for Diagnostic Radiography students: Impact on confidence, knowledge, and attitudes towards dementia.
+I am leading a project supported by the NIHR ARC exploring the experiences of people with dementia during paramedic care.

 Teaching